ing-bank/lion/docs/components/input-file/use-cases.md

 1. `file-removed` event is fired from component with the deleted file
 2. Initiate the delete request to your backend API and set the status of the relevant files as `LOADING` in `uploadResponse` property
-3. Once the API request in completed, delete the file object from `uploadResponse` property
+3. Once the API request is completed, delete the file object from `uploadResponse` property

 ```js preview-story
 export const uploadWithoutFormSubmit = () => {